 Cervinia is one of the best places to ski in Italy.
 Located in the Aosta Valley ski area, Cervinia sits on the Italian side of the iconic Matterhorn mountain.
 Skiers will enjoy both the well-linked skiing and impressive views of the towering peaks.
-Choose a local lift pass to enjoy 160km of cruisy runs that are perfect for intermediates and beginners.
+Choose a local lift pass to enjoy 160km of cruisy runs that are perfect for beginners.
 Alternatively, cross the border into Zermatt for an extra 200km of epic descents and take the cable car all the way up to 3,883m at the Matterhorn Glacier Paradise.
 Enjoy the magnificent vistas from the viewing platform, before trying your hand at the 25km run back down to the valley.
 This is the longest prepared downhill run in Europe, which can be enjoyed in one blissful descent.